SykesCottages/RomanNumeralTest/README.md

 # The task

-The aim is is implement the source code (https://github.com/SykesCottages/RomanNumeralTest/blob/master/src/RomanNumeral.php) to pas the pre written tests.
+The aim is is implement the source code [link](https://github.com/SykesCottages/RomanNumeralTest/blob/master/src/RomanNumeral.php) to pass the pre written tests.

 To run the tests run `./vendor/bin/phpunit` and look at the output.